-Add TV for a special rate
+Add TV for a special rate ($10+ value)

 This strategy may seem counterintuitive, but Xfinity relies on high subscriber numbers to maintain negotiation leverage with advertisers, programmers, and the like.
 With that in mind, they get value from you as a TV customer even if your TV plan is basically free.

 Additionally, they can change the price later, or charge customers for HD boxes and TV equipment, resulting in incremental revenue the customer might not notice.
 However, if you’re savvy enough to watch your bill and avoid unneeded equipment, it’s often possible to get Xfinity TV for free when you call to ask for a lower bill.

-Check for data overage fees and set limits if needed
+Check for data overage fees and set limits if needed ($10+ value)

 Ask for Extension of Data Cap